-We invite prospective students interested in studying Traditional Chinese Medicine at Five Branches University in San Jose to join this opportunity to visit our campus, go over the program in depth, and sit in on an introductory TCM course while it is in session with enrolled students to get a feel of what student life at Five Branches University is like on a normal class day.
+We invite prospective students interested in studying Traditional Chinese Medicine at Five Branches University in San Jose.
+We will go over the program in depth, and sit in on an introductory TCM course while it is in session with enrolled students.
+This tour will give a good idea of what student life at Five Branches University is like on a normal class day.

 Nothing proves the point more sharply than a well-placed needle, a well thought out treatment strategy, and a quickly recovered patient.

 “What was the most amazing thing that you have witnessed with acupuncture?” the person lying face down had just learned that I am a student of Chinese Medicine at Five Branches University and that I had practiced acupuncture in Johannesburg, South Africa, for almost twenty years. … Continue reading

 We have created and published videos that will help you complete your Application Packet with us at Five Branches University .
 If you have any specific questions or trouble with the forms, please feel free to email the admissions department at email@example.com or give us a call at (408) 260-0208 ext.
 217. … Continue reading

 The twelve-year-old girl who came in to see Dr Julie Zhu at the Five Branches Clinic was faced with not just the challenges endured by all the other girls of her age, she had had the added stress, trauma and fear as a result of things going horribly , horribly wrong.

 For many young girls, the arrival of their first menstrual period can be a bewildering and frightening experience which foists upon them a whole range of challenges and changes.

 Puberty is a daunting time for any teenager, the way one’s body changes, the awkwardness, the clumsiness, the embarrassment of sexual changes and sexual awakening confuse and challenge their self image and sense of identity.